 Mealybugs

 Mealybug is a pest which can have a considerable negative economic impact on a wide range of ornamental and agricultural crops.
 Since there are many species of mealybugs, scouting and identification are crucial.
-Sexually dimorphic, adult female mealybugs are much larger, retain the appearance of younger stages and lack wings while the adult males are much smaller and develop into mosquito-like insects with wings.

 Grape mealybug